Kissy/practical-thoughts/content/posts/containers-best-practices.md

 Evaluate available security patches and rebuilt all images impacted.

+### 2.8 Run at least JRE 11+

+Container support has been improved at JRE version 11 and above.

+### 2.9 Configure JVM flags

+Use the following JVM flags when running Java inside a container:
+`-XX:+UseContainerSupport -XX:MaxRAMPercentage=X -XX:MaxRAMPercentage=X -XX:InitialRAMPercentage=X -XX:+UseG1GC -XshowSettings:vm`.

+_Configure specific options using the dedicated `JAVA_TOOL_OPTIONS` environment varaible._

 ## 3. Containers configuration

 Once our application and our image are well-tailored, the runtime is the last important part.